thliebig/openEMS-Project/doc-src/concepts/dispersive.rst

 The Drude/Lorentz formulation used by openEMS is not identical to the common formulations found in textbooks and the literature.
 In fact, many different variations are in use due to their flexibility.
-They can be formulated as first-order or higher-order models, with or without the conductivity term, with or without the asymptotic term, with different definitions of the asymptotic terms, and with different symbols and sign conventions.
+They can be formulated as single-term or multi-term models, with or without the conductivity term, with or without the asymptotic term, with different definitions of the asymptotic terms, and with different symbols and sign conventions.